chipguyhere/RuggedPaxCompanion/README.md

 8. Use any regular dry-contact doorbell switch to transmit the "doorbell pressed" message to the Paxton Net2 ACU.

+9. The ability to use the free Arduino IDE software to make modifications to the firmware (or create your own) with intermediate-level Arduino programming experience

 # Setup

-This firmware is designed to work on a board that is pre-flashed for an out-of-box experience.
-The board has a single button that allows navigation through a basic menu screen.
+This firmware is designed to be useful on a board that is sold pre-flashed and packaged with an infrared remote for a typical install and configuration.
+The board has a single button for navigating through a basic menu screen.

 Press the button to flip through the pages.
 Some of the pages may suggest doing a long press (~1 sec) to drill down into more detail about that feature (which is view-only).